CarmenK2/ETL-project/README.md

 5. Wine Australia: https://wineaustralia.com

 ## How to use this database
-1. Run WA Winery Data & Locations.ipynb to get all Western Australian Wineries and upload to Postgres
+1. Run WA Winery Data & Locations.ipynb to get all Western Australian Wineries and upload to PostgresSQL
-2. Run Weather.ipynb to get all weather data and upload to Postgres
+2. Run Weather.ipynb to get all weather data and upload to PostgresSQL
-3. Run soils.ipynb to get all soil data and upload to Postgres
+3. Run soils.ipynb to get all soil data and upload to PostgresSQL
-4. Run winery_data1.ipynb to get all production and sales data and upload to Postgres
+4. Run winery_data1.ipynb to get all production and sales data and upload to PostgresSQL

 ## Extract
 ### Steps:
 #### Step 1 - Extract WineData.csv
-* Reading in WineData.csv and display data
+* Read in WineData.csv and display data

 #### Step 2 - Extract winery latitudes and longitudes utilising Google API
 * Read in Google API and build target url